FNNDSC/ChRIS_ultron_backEnd/_sources/api.txt

 .. _`collection of feeds`: collections/feed.html

-There are two main type of resources served by the API:
+There are two main types of resources served by the API:

 **Collection**
   A resource to group other resources together.
 Its representation focuses on links to